evolvingstuff/vdw2/content/posts/the-dutch-are-no-longer-re-embursed-for-vitamin-d.md

 people with low-level literacy.

- **Study results: most people continued taking vitamin D%%%The study shows that a large proportion of vulnerable people have continued to take vitamin D:**
+ **Study results: most people continued taking vitamin DThe study shows that a large proportion of vulnerable people have continued to take vitamin D:**

 * 65% continued to use vitamin D and now pay for it themselves.
 The main reason is that people consider vitamin D necessary for their health.